 We climb into the Catoctins.
 A sign posted outside an elementary school touts its students as “Summer Strong.”
 I like it.
 Perhaps it applies to us, too, I think, as we have had no breaks from the big rides these past weeks.

 Hardly anyone knows of our summer strong.
-Colleagues have no idea that when the work week ends, we commute home to panic pack and ready for rides that start and end in darkness – or sunset, if we’re lucky.
+We put in our time at the office, and when the work week ends, we commute home to panic pack and ready for rides that start and end in darkness – or sunset, if we’re lucky.

 Weekdays are spent recovering from weekend efforts, rehydrating, stretching, and trying to log sleep to be as prepared as possible for the next ride.
 We keep a low profile, except at the grocery store, where I can’t stop buying ice cream.